TheRealMJP/DeferredTexturing/README.md

 To move the camera, press the W/S/A/D/Q/E keys.
 The camera can also be rotated by right-clicking on the window and dragging the mouse.
 To place new decals, click the middle mouse button.
 Everything else is controlled through the in-app settings UI.

-# Notes About The Experimental Branch
+# Using the new DirectX Shader Compiler

-This branch features a new, experimental version of the sample framework that uses full bindless descriptor access for all SRV's.
-It also supports using the new [open-source HLSL compiler](https://github.com/Microsoft/DirectXShaderCompiler) with support for Shader Model 6.0.
+This project supports using the new [open-source HLSL compiler](https://github.com/Microsoft/DirectXShaderCompiler) (also known as DXC), with support for Shader Model 6.0+.
 Usage of the new compiler is controlled by the "EnableShaderModel6_" macro that's defined in AppConfig.h.
-The compiler itself isn't included in this repo, so you'll need to build it yourself.
-Once you've built it, run SampleFramework12\v1.01\Scripts\CopyDXC.bat from the HLSL compiler command prompt to copy the necessary files into the "Externals" directory referenced by this project.
+If you enable this flag, you'll want to make sure that you're on Windows 10 version 1803 or later to enable retail support for loading DXIL.
+If you're on an earlier Win10 version or an older driver, you may need to enable experimental feature support for D3D12ExperimentalShaderModels (see DX12.cpp for some code you can enable to do this).